 - It’s also expensive to ship.
-When you buy a pot on Etsy or eBay, expect at least an additional $30 for shipping, up to $100 or more for a big piece.
+When you buy a pot on Etsy or eBay, expect at least an additional US$30 for shipping, up to US$100 or more for a big piece.
 (And “free shipping” is never free but rather integrated into the purchase price.)
 You’ll also pay similar rates when you send your pots off for retinning.

-- You can’t cook at high heat with it.
+- You can’t cook at very high heat with tin-lined copper.
 Tin’s melting point is 450°F (232°C), a temperature that most kitchen cooktops can induce within a few minutes.
 If you cook with a tin-lined pan on High, you could very well bring the surface of the pan to the point where the tin smears or forms bubbles.

 - Retinning is a nuisance.
 Tin-lined pans need to have their lining renewed when it wears out, which means taking (or shipping) the pan to a retinner and waiting a few weeks for its return.
 This costs money and also downtime for the pan.
 You can greatly prolong the life of a tin lining but you cannot change the fact that it will wear away over use.

-- It’s high maintenance.
+- Shiny copper is high-maintenance.
 In addition to taking care of the inside of the pot, there’s also the issue of inevitable tarnish on the exterior.
-If you want to maintain the shine and bright copper color, you will need to clean the tarnish off periodically.
+If you want to maintain the shine and bright copper tone, you will need to clean the tarnish off periodically.